Proposals to Create or Change Academic Programs (PCCAP)

 To view the comprehensive PCCAP process manual, click here.

-Faculty should plan for the approvals process for new credit-bearing programs (majors, degrees) to take a year to complete.
+Faculty should plan for the approvals process for new credit-bearing programs (majors, degrees) to take a year to complete if external approvals (Board of Trust or Accreditors) are required.

 PCCAP for Credit-Bearing Programs